 With this propellant, engine level tests were performed to investigate the basic combustion parameters such as flow properties, combustion stability and performance.

 The obtained data on composition, miscibility, compatibility and performance was used to investigate the impact of changing the current state of the art satellite propulsion systems for a NOFB propulsion system.

 Successful firing of a thruster with the selected NOFB as propellant at Airborne Engineering Ltd. facilities.
 (Credits to AEL Ltd.)

-Mixing of an oxidiser and fuel within its flammability limits is per definition a potential hazard.
-To develop a NOFB blend with excellent performance characteristics and manageable handling and safety characteristics is key to the success of this project.
+Safety is the main challenge within this project.
+Mixing of an oxidiser and fuel within its flammability limits is per definition hazardous.
+Developing a NOFB blend with excellent performance characteristics and manageable handling and safety characteristics is key to the success of this project.

 NOFB propellant, if proven that the potential hazards with this propellant are manageable, offers the potential of bi-propellant performance with mono propellant system complexity.
 Nitrous oxide and the potential fuels that makes NOFB are all considered ‘green’ and the chance that the use of these components will be restricted by REACH legislation is negligible.

 NOFB is in potential an excellent low cost and durable replacement for hydrazine and may strengthen the competiveness of European SatCom industry.